atlanticstarr1/dollarbank/README.md

 1. Click the **Close account** button.
 3. Confirm the transaction in Metamask.
 4. Notice your wallet will be credited will the full bank account balance.

+**UPLOAD PROFILE PIC TO IPFS**
+1. Click circular avatar on top right of dapp header.
+2. Click the **Choose file** button.
+3. Navigate to picture location on local computer and choose pic.
+4. Click **Save** button. (picture will now be uploaded to to IPFS).
+5. Once picture is saved to IPFS, a hash is returned. **Confirm** transaction in Metamask to save hash to contract.
+6. You may have to wait awhile to see the profile pic.
+Reading from IPFS sometimes is slow.

 ### ADMIN/CONTRACT CREATOR ###
 **Account 1** is the contract deployer address.
 As the admin, you will notice 2 buttons at the top of the Welcom card; **Bank Admin** and **Oracle Admin**.